nullptrT/liblogcpp/README.md

 ## Usage

-At the moment, the library is under active development.
 The included file `main.cpp` can be used and compiled as an additional example for its usage.
 For a more detailed reference, please read the following short documentation.

 However, you can use it by including `log.hpp` to your file.
 This will give you the ability to use stdlog, which offers you a console logger and a file logger.
 You can write to an enabled logger by using `<<` once: